Home and Living NoCo Boho, LLC Home and Living NoCo Boho, LLC

 At NoCo Boho, we see boho as a balance between freedom and connection.
 The freedom to mix colors and patterns in ways that feel right to you, and the connection that comes from surrounding yourself with meaningful pieces.
 This balance shows up in the way we decorate, but also in the way we live.

 Our handmade goods reflect this philosophy.
 Each macramé hanging, crochet blanket, or bottle of beard oil is part of our story, created with gratitude and meant to bring joy to someone else’s.
-In that way, boho is not just decorating — it is sharing experiences, creativity, and love through the pieces we create.
+In that way, boho is not just decorating.
+It is sharing experiences, creativity, and love through the pieces we create.